celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/CommandStatus.png)

-Once the set of commands are sent, a success toast message will appear at the bottom left corner of the screen.
+Once the set of commands are sent, a 'Success' toast message confirmation will appear at the bottom left corner of the screen.

 ### The Event Feed Tab